vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-nuts-bolts.md

 Banks will have to make some significant changes to their business model, and we can give them a transition time.
 We could allow them to borrow back from the government a diminishing percentage of their previous portfolio, at minimal, but increasing interest rates.
-For exam- ple, for the first year after the change, the banks could borrow back from the government 80 percent of loan repayments at say, 0.5 percent inter- est for the first year.
+For example, for the first year after the change, the banks could borrow back from the government 80 percent of loan repayments at say, 0.5 percent interest for the first year.
 They could then use this money to reissue loans with a maximum 5-year run time.
 The second year, they could retain a maximum of 60 percent and pay a fee of one percent interest to the government.
 The 3rd year, 40 percent retained at 1.5 percent interest.